 Though Kapadia speaks highly of him, he admits that coaxing Maradona to talk about some of the more difficult topics in the film was a challenge.

 “He’s a master of diversion,” he smiles.
 “I could ask a question about something like, I don’t know, drugs, and he’d go off on a tangent about Sepp Blatter.
 The story would be great, but it wasn’t really relevant.

 “By the final interview I did with him, I had to be quite tough with him to get the information which was relevant to the film.

 “One of the questions, he didn’t like.
 I kept coming back to it because I felt he wasn’t fully answering it.
-I could see it was irritating him and he ended up saying to me that I had a bit of a nerve asking him it to his face… but that he respected me for doing so.
+I could see it was irritating him and he ended up saying to me that I had a bit of a nerve asking him it to my face… but that he respected me for doing so.